 Sometimes you just need to stick it out.
 If this is a particularly important book, perhaps you can turn it into a family book club and have mom or dad read it with them.
 Besides the normal discussion questions, you can talk about what you both liked and disliked about the book.
 Talk about what could be improved or changed.
 This becomes especially important when you hit the high school years.
 There will be challenging books that you just have to get through.

 You can also look up online discussions or book reviews by other people to see what they thought about that piece of literature.
-Make sure you can cover the finer points of the book that might be missed by an unenthusiastic reader skimming through and point out what the most important parts were.
+Make sure you can cover the finer points of the book that might be missed by an unenthusiastic reader.
+Help them by skimming through and point out what the most important parts were.

 If all else fails, or if this is not a battle worth fighting… can this book simply be skipped?
 If your child regularly reads everything else, but this book is particularly difficult to get through… and if this book isn’t the most important book of his or her academic career, skip it.

 You won’t hurt my feelings. 🙂

 I have a longstanding rule in my house that we have to give a book at least 3 chapters.
 After that, if a book isn’t holding your interest, or it feels like drudgery every time you pick it up, then you can stop reading that book.
 There are too many books in the world to waste your time on one that isn’t working for you.

-When I wrote the Instructor Guides, they are just that, guides or suggestions.
-While all of my suggestions are well thought out, meticulously scheduled and cross-related to other topics and reading selections, you as the parent have the ultimate control of following, tweaking and swapping out any of your homeschool materials as you see fit, to perfectly suit your children.
+When I wrote the BYL Instructor Guides, they are just that, guides or suggestions.
+All of my suggestions are well thought out, meticulously scheduled and cross-related to other topics and reading selections.
+But you as the parent have the ultimate control.
+Follow, tweak and swap out any of your homeschool materials as you see fit, to perfectly suit your children.